wistia/nsq-ruby/README.md

 # TODO

-- test connections dropping and exploding in weird ways
+x test connections dropping and exploding in weird ways
 - If you req, touch, or fin a message that's already timed out -- it should explode? maybe raise an error.
 - add logging
-- mechanism to write and wait for ok response (for connecting and subscribing?)
-- test
-  x connections can be added, removed by discovery
-  - connections can be fail because of network or instance blipping
-  - what happens when trying to start a connection to something that isn't responding
+- mechanism to write and wait for ok response (for connecting and subscribing?) x test x connections can be added, removed by discovery x connections can be fail because of network or instance blipping x what happens when trying to start a connection to something that isn't responding
+  - requeue
+  - touch

+- feature
+  - should we take messages out of the queue when a connection dies?

+- api
+  - should we have a nicer api instead of: consumer.messages.pop?
+  - consumer.queue_size
+  - consumer.next_message

 - gotchas
   - can't be assumed that if you pop a message that you'll be able to fin, req, touch it